Enlargement of subgraphs of infinite graphs by Bernoulli percolation: Preliminaries

 \subsection{Measurability of $\U(H) \in \PP$}

 Recall that $\mathcal{F}$ is the cylindrical $\sigma$-algebra of $\{0,1\}^{E(G)}$.
 First, we consider the case that $H$ is a non-random subgraph.

 \begin{Lem} (i) Let $H$ be a recurrent subgraph of a transient graph $G$.
 Then the event that $\U(H)$ is a transient subgraph of $G$ is $\mathcal{F}$-measurable. \\ (ii) Let $H$ be a recurrent subgraph of a transient graph $G$.
-Then the number of cut points of $\U(H)$ is an $\mathcal{F}$-measurable function.
-See Definition \ref{cut-def} in Section 4 for the definition of cut points. \\ (iii) Let $H$ be a transient subset of a transient graph $G$.
+Then the number of cut points of $\U(H)$ is an $\mathcal{F}$-measurable function.\\ (iii) Let $H$ be a transient subset of a transient graph $G$.
 Then the event that $\U(H)$ is a recurrent subset is $\mathcal{F}$-measurable. \\ (iv) Let $H$ be a non-connected subgraph of an infinite connected graph $G$.
 Then the event that $\U(H)$ is connected is $\mathcal{F}$-measurable. \end{Lem}

 \begin{proof} (i) Let $R_{\text{eff}}\left(x, \U(H) \setminus B_{\U(H)}(x,n)\right)$ be the effective resistance from $x$ to the outside of $B_{\U(H)}(x,n)$.
 It suffices to show that \\ $R_{\text{eff}}\left(x, \U(H) \setminus B_{\U(H)}(x,n)\right)$ is an $\mathcal{F}$-measurable function for each $n$.
 Since $\U(H)$ is a connected subgraph of $G$, $B_{\U(H)}(x,n)$ is contained in $B_{G}(x,n)$.
 Therefore, $R_{\text{eff}}\left(x, \U(H) \setminus B_{\U(H)}(x,n)\right)$ is determined by configurations in $B_{G}(x,n)$ and hence is $\mathcal{F}$-measurable.